What is the Mission of Chattanooga Habitat?

 The ReStore is a building materials operation that collects used building materials and home goods and makes them available to the public at low prices.
 Proceeds benefit Habitat's home building efforts.
 Visit the ReStore tab of our website for more information.

-We are able to build affordable homes because Habitat takes no profit on the sales of the homes and does not charge homebuyers interest.
-The sales price for the homes is determined by an affordability formula.
+We are able to build affordable homes because Habitat takes no profit on the sales of the homes and does not charge home buyers interest.
 Ongoing community support, financial support, along with countless volunteer hours, and donated materials help make the process possible.

-Since our founding in 1986, HFHGCA has built 275+ homes in our community.
-Additional homes are currently under way.
+Since our founding in 1986, we have served families threw new construction, home repair, and aging in place programs.
+Additional projects are currently under way.

 The first step in applying for homeownership is to complete a pre-application (See the Own a Home section of this website) and return it to our office.
 Family services staff will review the pre-application and contact you for next steps in the process.